parijatch/Universal_Calibration_of_PCTs/README.md

 # Universal-Calibration-of-PCTs

-This repository contains the code used for simulations done in [1].
+This repository contains the code used to generate the simulation results presented in [1].

+## Repository structure

+- **`calibration heavy-tailed tests/`**
-The folder named **calibration - heavy-tailed tests** contains the code used for simulating p-values from a multivariate t copula with location parameter as the origin and illustrating that PCT (Pareto Combination Test) retains universal (asymptotic) calibration whereas CCT (Cauchy Combination Test) is conservative for stronger tail-dependence.
+  Contains code for simulating p-values from a multivariate *t* copula with zero location parameter.
+These simulations illustrate that the **Pareto Combination Test (PCT)** achieves universal (asymptotic) calibration, while the **Cauchy Combination Test (CCT)** becomes conservative under stronger tail dependence.

+- **`power simulations/`**
-The folder named **power simulations** contains code that simulates p-values from a multivariate t copula with non-null location parameter and illustrates that PCT is always at least as powerful as CCT, with it being more powerful in most cases.
+  Contains code for simulating p-values from a multivariate *t* copula with a non-null location parameter.
+The simulations demonstrate that PCT is uniformly at least as powerful as CCT, and strictly more powerful in most settings considered.

+- **`data splitting and FCT/`**
-The folder named **data splitting and FCT** contains the code for the Fr\'etchet combination test and verifies using simulations that FCT is asymptotically calibrated only under tain independence.
+  Contains code implementing the **Fréchet Combination Test (FCT)**.
+Simulation results in this folder verify that FCT is asymptotically calibrated only under tail independence.

 ## References